 By Sangeetha Saran

 Shaktipat is the descent of Divine Grace from master to disciple.
 The initiatory ritual of Shaktipat is rooted in ancient Vedic wisdom from India’s tantric Yoga traditions.
-According to these traditions, there is a serpent coiled three and a half times at the base of the spine.
+According to these traditions, a serpent coiled three and a half times at the base of the spine.
 When a sincere seeker comes into contact with a realized master, the seeker’s Kundalini Shakti energy is ignited and awakened.

 The descent of Divine Grace or Shaktipat touches and penetrates the very depths of a Yoga student’s being.
 The awakened Kundalini Shakti will transform all aspects of your being as it travels through the chakra system.